Goodbye Former World Champion, Graham Webb

 PEZ: Tom Boonen; has Flanders forgiven him for his ‘indiscretions?’

 Some people have, but I think that a lot of people haven’t, although they’ll support him as long as he wins races – but the affection is not the same as it was.
 He organised a celebrity cyclo-cross recently, it was on TV – I was thinking; ‘what’s he doing this for, after all the bother he’s been in?’
 But I guess that everyone deserves a second chance.

 PEZ: Scrapping the pursuit from the Olympics?

-With thanks to Graham for his time and views on the sport – ‘former world road race champion,’ yes, it would be nice to have that after your name!
+In memory of Graham Webb, his views on the sport back in 2009 – ‘Former world road race champion,’ yes, it would be nice to have that after your name!